dwightdoran/dwightdoran/README.md

-## I'm Dwight...husband, father, developer and problem solver
+# I'm Dwight...husband, father, developer and problem solver

-I am a Software Engineer and military veteran...
+I am a Software Engineer who...
-- I love working on teams and collaborating to create beautiful and intuitive user experiences and interfaces and creating scalable solutions for applications.
+- loves working on teams and collaborating to create beautiful and intuitive user experiences and interfaces
+- enjoys creating scalable solutions for applications
+- finds joy in learning :computer:,
-- You can find me behind my computer :computer:, playing soccer with my kids :soccer: or on the lake fishing out of my kayak :fishing_pole_and_fish:
+- plays soccer with my kids :soccer:
+- is usually on the lake fishing when I can :fishing_pole_and_fish:

 ### Tools that I have worked with